Workable

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-Both compete on the same themes — compliance — within HR.
-Envoy and Wagepoint are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
+They serve adjacent needs but don't currently overlap on shipped themes.
+Envoy and Wagepoint are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top Envoy alternatives in HR are ranked by recent ship velocity.
 Browse the "Envoy alternatives" section above for the current picks, or visit /alternatives/envoy for the full list with editorial commentary on each.